EthanThatOneKid/neo-cli/README.md

 ---

-## 💻 Using Neo in the Command Line
+## 💻 Running Neo Files from the Command Line
 ### ⚡ Installation
 > Install Neo to your machine using [git](https://git-scm.com/downloads) and [npm](https://nodejs.org/en/)
 ```shell